On the generation of some Lie-type geometries: Introduction

-We shall now briefly survey what is currently known on $\KK_0$-generation.
-For $X_n$ a Coxeter diagram of rank $n$ with no multiple strokes or a Dynkin diagram of rank $n$ (but not of twisted type) and a division ring $\KK$ (a field if $X_n\neq A_n$), let $X_n(\KK)$ be the unique building of type $X_n$ defined over $\KK$.
+We shall now briefly summarize what is currently known about $\KK_0$-generation.
+For $X_n$ a simply laced Coxeter diagram of rank $n$ or a Dynkin diagram of rank $n$ (but not of twisted type) and a division ring $\KK$ (a field if $X_n\neq A_n$), let $X_n(\KK)$ be the unique building of type $X_n$ defined over $\KK$.
 In particular, $B_n(\KK)$ and $C_n(\KK)$ are the buildings associated to the orthogonal group $\mathrm{O}(2n+1,\KK)$ and the symplectic group $\mathrm{Sp}(2n,\KK)$ respectively.

 Suppose firstly that $\Gr_J(X_n(\KK))$ is spanned by $\Gr_J(A)$ for an apartment $A$ of $X_n(\KK)$ (for short, $\Gr_J(X_n(\KK))$ {\em is spanned by an apartment}).
 For every sub-division ring $\KK_0$ of $\KK$, the geometry $\Gr_J(A)$ is contained in a subgeometry of $\Gr_J(X_n(\KK))$ isomorphic to $\Gr_J(X_n(\KK_0))$.
 Hence $\Gr_J(X_n(\KK))$ is $\KK_0$-generated for any $\KK_0 \leq \KK$.
 In particular, $\Gr_J(X_n(\KK))$ is generated over the prime subfield of $\KK$.